LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_vision_block.rst

 the appropriate Camera object in ``CameraSource``.
 The custom ``BrightestRow`` class does not otherwise depend on the image source.

-See :class:`~crappy.blocks.vision.VisionBlock` for the complete custom interface and :doc:`../concepts/image_pipelines` for the available image architectures.
+See :class:`~crappy.blocks.vision.block.VisionBlock` for the complete custom interface and :doc:`../concepts/image_pipelines` for the available image architectures.